ywoak/Boot2Root/method1.md

 Now we can connect as laurie on /webmail

-She has 2 mail, one containing db root access we can use on /phpmyadmin
+She has 2 mail, one containing db root access we can use on /phpmyadmin `user: root
+ pass: Fg'kKXBj87E:aJ$`
+Interesting to note that the sender email is `qudevide@mail.borntosec.net` and laurie sent the same email to `ft_root@mail.borntosec.net`

-Now we have access to the database
+Now we have access to the database which gives us some software additional info:
+- Server: Localhost via UNIX socket
+- Server version: 5.5.44-0ubuntu0.12.04.1
+- Protocol version: 10
+- User: root@localhost
+- MySQL charset: UTF-8 Unicode (utf8)

-# Reverse shell
+## Reverse shell
 From native SQL QUERY we can create file
 The root dir of mysql on the system seems to be /var/lib/mysql/ Except here it looks like we cant create a file anywhere on the system